 That is my everything.

 Hey!
 Sidenote!
 Planning on visiting the UK or moving to the UK?

 For more advice, photos and friendly help, click here to join my UK Travel Facebook group to carry on the conversation with fellow travelers and UK experts.

-Some of the other American food copycat recipes you’ll find blog I’ve blogged about in the first version of this post that help with my expat homesickness, but my newly stocked cabinet reminds me that there are still some foods I love that I haven’t shared recipes for.
+I’ve blogged about other American food copycat recipes in other versions of this post that help with my expat homesickness, but my newly stocked cabinet reminds me that there are still some foods I love that I haven’t shared recipes for.

 For the record, I’m already almost finished with the goldfish and have had more oatmeal crème pies in the last week than I probably had my entire childhood.
 Success.

-If you’re interesting in finding where you can buy American food in London, look no further than my top list of the best American food stores in London.
+Also, if you’re interested in finding where you can buy American food in London, look no further than my top list of the best American food stores in London.